 I returned to the Bay Area in 1975 and started teaching and performing on a career basis.
 My husband Jonathan Salzedo and I formed our ensemble, The Albany Consort, in which I play recorder, harpsichord and organ.
 Music has become the mainstay of my life.

 But other than music I have serious passions and hobbies.
 The first is cats.
-My cats are named Presto and Vivace (Viva), but their musical interest is pretty limited.
-They are 15 and 14 years old now, and sometimes appear at lessons, particularly at meal times.
+I have an old cat called Vivace (Viva), and have just acquired two fluffy kittens who are as yet unnamed.
+They sometimes appear at lessons, particularly at meal times.

 I also love knitting, books (no surprise to anyone who comes here and sees my bookshelves), and puzzles, especially crosswords and Sudoku.
 I try and keep up with the New York Times puzzlers, and usually fit somewhere in the middle in skill level, a nice place to be!
 In my spare time, I am doing research for a book about Mozart's talented sister Nannerl.

 I am very proud of my husband, Jonathan Salzedo, and my children.
 Simon, age 30, is an independent mathematician and founder of Euler Circle (www.eulercircle.com), a course for talented high school students.
 He is extremely fond of music, especially listening to it, and also plays piano and cello.
-Laura, age 24, is studying violin in a graduate program at Juilliard, and is back in the Bay Area teaching and performing.
+Laura, age 26, has just finished a masters program at Juilliard, and is back in the Bay Area teaching and performing.
 She specializes in Baroque and modern violins, and also is accomplished on viola and piano.